UtkarshVerma/disco-synth/README.md

 1. Flash the firmware as you would for any other Zephyr project[^2].
 2. Hook up the USB OTG port of the discovery board to the PC and a UART adapter should appear on the PC.
-3. Open a UART session (`115200N1`) and you will be greeted by the `synth-shell`.
+3. Open a UART session (`115200N1`) which will drop you into the `synth-shell`.
-   Each keypress would output a musical note via the onboard TRRS jack.
+   Each key press would output a musical note via the onboard TRRS jack.
 Play around with the switches and encoders as specified on the [course website][3].

 [1]: https://cese.ewi.tudelft.nl/real-time-systems/